MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 ```

 Here we demonstrate a simple if statement.
 Comparing the code flow with an usual if statement in C, we see that the operations are flipped.
-If the condition evaluates to `true` we jump over the else condition to the if clause.
-We also need to take care to not execute the if clause if we fall through and executes the else clause.
+If the condition evaluates to `true` we jump over the else condition to the if block.
+We also need to take care to not execute the if block if we fall through and executes the else block.
 Basic quantifier logic always dictates, that the condition can be flipped if the logical operations are also negated.
 Therefore in this example the if condition could be flipped and the if and else block exchanged.

 As outlined above, without a branch condition the The Fetch-Execution-Cycle executes one instruction at a time like clockwork, making
 it necessary to take care of branching every time something is not supposed to be executed.

 Again the cmp command is an alias for subs (subtract extended and scaled register, setting flags). cmp will therefore be substituted with `subs xzr, x1, x2` and since we read from right to left, x2 will be subtracted from x1. $\text{x1}-\text{x2}$.
-Therefore if x2 is greater then x1, $\text{x1}-\text{x2} > 0 \Leftrightarrow \text{x1} > \text{x2}$.
+Therefore if x1 is greater then x2, $\text{x1}-\text{x2} > 0 \Leftrightarrow \text{x1} > \text{x2}$.

 [^1]: The Address Bus Low and Address Bus High for the 6502.
 [^2]: Note, if we assume the instruction length is automatically added at the end of the Fetch-Execution Cycle, the assembler would simply subtract that number and place the correct one in the opcode.
 All of that would depend on how the CPU is "wired" together.